ZimCodes/darkula/CONTRIBUTING.md

 ### Useful Links

-- **[Dracula Theme](https://draculatheme.com/)** - Official Dracula theme website
 - **[IntelliJ Platform Plugin SDK](https://plugins.jetbrains.com/docs/intellij/welcome.html)** - Plugin development guide

 ## 🤝 Code of Conduct

+Developers of all skill level and background are welcome!
 Please be respectful and inclusive when contributing.
-We welcome contributions from developers of all skill levels and backgrounds.

 ## 📄 License

 By contributing to this project, you agree that your contributions will be licensed under the same license as the project.

----

-**Need help?** Open an issue on GitHub or join our community discussions!